microsoft/Mastering-GitHub-Copilot-for-Paired-Programming/06-Using-GitHub-Copilot-with-CSharp/README.md

 We will review the steps to update the Weather BackEnd App by adding a new endpoint that requests a specific location and returns the weather forecast for that location.

-### 🗒️ (Optional Step 1) : Get familiarized with the "GitHub Codespaces ♥️ .NET 8" repository
+### 🗒️ Step 1: Get familiarized with the "GitHub Codespaces ♥️ .NET 8" repository

 Once you open the repository in Codespaces, you will find a new browser window with a fully functional Codespace.
 Everything in this repository is contained within this one Codespace.
 In example, in the explorer panel, we can see the main code for the BackEnd and the FrontEnd project.